Electa-Git/Z-tool/README.md

 ## Contributors
 * Fransciso Javier Cifuentes Garcia: Main developer
 * Thomas Roose: Initial stability analysis functions
-* Eros Avdiaj and Özgür Can Sakinci: Validation and support
+* Jan Kircheis, Eros Avdiaj and Özgür Can Sakinci: Validation and support

 ## Future work
-- [x] Exploit the symmetric properties of the admittance matrix for AC (and DC) systems to reduce the scans (less simulation time)
-- [x] Allow a previous snapshot to be re-used
-- [ ] Snapshot simulation plot
-- [ ] Support for non-topology specification: inefficient but easier to use
-- [ ] Option to clear the temporary PSCAD files
-- [ ] Allow for different computation of the PFs, e.g. admittance PFs
+- Scans in split projects
-- [ ] Switch between current and voltage perturbation
+- Switch between current and voltage perturbation
-- [ ] Computation of stability margins: phase, gain and vector margins
+- Computation of stability margins: phase, gain and vector margins
+- Sensitivity of the nyquist loci w.r.t. different components' admittance
 <!--- - [ ] Minimum simulation time before starting FFT (does it need to be at least as long as the period of the perturbation or could it be smaller?) --->
 <!--- - [ ] Transformation to positive and negative sequence representation
-- [ ] Frequency scan and stability analysis optimization based on the passivity properties of the converters --->